qpdf/qpdf/manual/cli.rst

    .. help: enable viewing PDF code in a text editor

       Create a PDF file suitable for viewing in a text editor and even editing.
-This is to edit the PDF code, not the page contents.
+This is for editing the PDF code, not the page contents.
       All streams that can be uncompressed are uncompressed, and content streams are normalized, among other changes.
 The companion tool "fix-qdf" can be used to repair hand-edited QDF files.
 QDF is a feature specific to the qpdf tool.
-There is a chapter about it in the manual.
+Please see the "QDF Mode" chapter in the manual.

    Create a PDF file suitable for viewing and editing in a text editor.
 This is to edit the PDF code, not the page contents.
 To